carissalow/rapids/docs/features/feature-introduction.md

 Each provider offers a set of behavioral features (see `#4.2` or `#5.2` in the example).
 For some providers these features are grouped in an array (like those for `RAPIDS` provider in `#4.2`) but for others they are grouped in a collection of arrays depending on the meaning and purpose of those features (like those for `PANDAS` provider in `#5.2`).
 In either case, you can delete the features you are not interested in and they will not be included in the sensor's output feature file.

 We explain each behavioral feature in a table under the `Features description` heading on each provider documentation page.

-!!! hint
-    Every time you change any sensor parameters, provider parameters or provider features, all the necessary files will be updated as soon as you execute RAPIDS.